 Poggi Wines (pronounced po-gee) was founded by Tom and Lauri Poggi.
 Based in Calistoga, they operate one of the smaller estate vineyards in all of Napa Valley – approximately half an acre on the valley floor which is equivalent to approximately 450 vines.
 They purchased this property in 2004 and have made wine from the estate every year since other than 2008 when a severe frost destroyed the majority of their crop.
 For the first 10 years they made home wine; the early years were with the help of long time Napa winemaker Nile Zacherle.
 Their property backs right up to Kenefick Ranch, a proven vineyard that provides grapes for a number of premium clients in the valley.

 Tom was born in Chicago but raised in Oregon (where he graduated from the University of Oregon in Eugene).
 Laurie is originally from Minnesota.
-Both looked for property in ‘wine country’ for about 5 years – spending most of their time looking in the Sonoma Valley but seeing properties that often needed significant work.
+Both looked for property in ‘wine country’ for about 5 years – spending most of their time looking in the Sonoma Valley but seeing properties that often-needed significant work.
 Eventually they were shown a piece of property in Calistoga – an acre with a home that they could move into without needing to do significant upkeep.
-They were attracted to Calistoga because it is often less busy then the rest of Napa Valley, it’s strong farming roots, and the fact the property was in a rural area but within a very short drive into the town of Calistoga.
+They were attracted to Calistoga because it is often less busy than the rest of Napa Valley, it’s strong farming roots, and the fact the property was in a rural area but within a very short drive into the town of Calistoga.

 At the time of purchase the property was planted entirely to Syrah.
 Ultimately, they decided to graft over the vines to Cabernet Sauvignon with a tiny portion grafted over to Cabernet Franc, Merlot and Petit Verdot.
 Each of these other varieties is only a single row in the vineyard, together totaling about 15% of their tiny plot.